JustASTEMGuy/mtg-stuffs/README.md

 ```
 Overall, it's a fun project that I thought about a while back ago.

-This is probably my first project that I create without any tutorials and full on referring documentations.
+This is probably my first project that I create without any tutorials and full on referring only documentations.

 I do plan to integrate it with a GUI like TKInter but I'll probably just going for other new projects.
 If you see this, you can give it a try, it's not much, and to other beginner devs out there, wish y'all continue to tinker with new projects and so on.